How A Fractional Head of Logistics Model Works

 How This Feels Inside The Organization

-As fractional logistics leadership takes hold, teams often experience:
+As logistics leadership takes hold, teams often experience:

 Reduced decision fatigue